-- Promote U.S. engagement with groups in the Syrian Opposition to ensure that their vision enshrines human rights, rule of law, separation of religion and state, and inclusive governance.
+- Promote U.S. engagement with groups in the Syrian Opposition and Syrian civil society to ensure that their vision enshrines human rights, rule of law, separation of religion and state, and inclusive governance.

-- Hold war criminals accountable, and ensure U.S. assistance supports the investigation and prosecution, not just the documentation, of war crimes.
+- Hold war criminals accountable, and make sure U.S. assistance supports the investigation and prosecution—not just the documentation—of war crimes.
 Support cases brought in national courts, as in Spain and Germany, or prepared by the UN’s International, Impartial and Independent Mechanism (IIIM).

 A free Syria is in the interests of the United States.
-The only way to reach peace in Syria is through a negotiated political solution — ideally one that leads to a transition to a democratic country governed by rule of law with equal rights for all its citizens.
+The only way to reach peace in Syria is through a negotiated political solution—ideally one that leads to a transition to a democracy governed by rule of law with equal rights for all its citizens.
 Instability in Syria will continue so long as Assad is in power.
 If Assad stays, the refugee crisis will continue and terrorist groups will further enjoy safe haven on the borders of Turkey, Jordan, Lebanon, Iraq, and Israel.

 The UN peace process has ground to a halt.
 The United State has missed several chances to assert its role in the process and needs to regain leverage to reach the outcomes outlined by UN Security Council 2254 (2015).
 This resolution encourages a new Syrian constitution that supports democracy, rule of law, and human rights.